 When a feature layer is shared and published as a web service on ArcGIS Server, the author determines if you can add, update, and delete features.

 To learn more about how web layers are configured for editing, see Web feature layer.

 - In the Catalog pane, expand Servers and expand the ArcGIS Server connection containing the feature service.

-- Right-click the feature service and click Add To Current Map. , or drag it onto the map.
+- Right-click the map service and click Add To Current Map .